KannonZenetism/the-red-archive/the-chronological-defense.md

 - **Brief History of the New Age** *(May 2014)*
   - Flags early shimmer logic before the term existed.
-  - Critiques “externalization of Mysteries” → precursor to **spurious fusion** risk.
+  - Critiques "externalization of Mysteries" → precursor to **spurious fusion** risk.
   - Warns of entropic **One-World Faith** drift.
   - Distinguishes symbols as **mimicked archetypes** contra **encoded structure**.